dougeby/IntuneDocs/InTuneDocs/DeployUse/get-ready-to-configure-mobile-app-management-policies-with-microsoft-intune.md

 * **Your organization's line-of-business apps:** These require preparing the apps to include the Intune App SDK before you can apply MAM policies.

   * For devices that are managed by Intune, see [Decide how to prepare apps for MAM](decide-how-to-prepare-apps-for-mobile-application-management-with-microsoft-intune.md).
-  * For devices that are not managed (like employee-owned devices), or for devices that are managed by a third-party mobile device management solution, see [Protect line-of-business apps and data on devices not enrolled in Intune](protect-line-of-business-apps-and-data-on-devices-not-enrolled-in-microsoft-intune.md).
+  * For devices that are not managed (like employee-owned devices), or for devices that are managed by another mobile device management solution, see [Protect line-of-business apps and data on devices not enrolled in Intune](protect-line-of-business-apps-and-data-on-devices-not-enrolled-in-microsoft-intune.md).

 ## Prerequisites